 - I am a U.S. Citizen

-- I will be at least 18 years old by or on Election Day
+- I am at least 16 and will be at least 18 years old by or on Election Day

 - I will have lived in Washington for at least 30 days before the election

 - I am not presently denied my right to vote as a result of being under the authority of the Department of Corrections (DOC) for a felony conviction

 If you were convicted of a felony in a Washington State court, your right to vote is restored automatically once you are no longer under the authority of DOC (in prison or on community custody).
 If you have questions about your status with DOC, call at (800) 430-9674.